Documentation-Pro/react-calendar.github.io/docs/index.md

  > [Node JS](https://nodejs.org/en) Node Environment is required to use React and React Calendar

- > [Visual Studio Code](https://code.visualstudio.com/) Working with documentation requires a text editor, please install VS Code or you can work with your favorite text editor
+ > [Visual Studio Code](https://code.visualstudio.com/) Working with documentation requires a text editor, please install VS Code, or you can work with your favorite text editor

 <figure markdown>